ovh/puppet-thebastion/README.md

 ### Customize configuration and addons

-This module allows every parameter to be customized via hiera, or via class instanciation.
+This module allows every parameter to be customized via hiera, or via class instantiation.

-You can, for instance, change interactive mode timeout to 30 seconds :
+You can, for instance, change interactive mode timeout to 30 seconds:

 ```puppet
 class {'thebastion':